Two-Torsion Subgroups of some Modular Jacobians: Schemes of theta hyperplanes

-\begin{W} Taking the resultant can cut out a larger zero-dimensional scheme than the scheme of quadritangents.
-With notation as above, requiring $h$ to be a square, will ensure that $x_{1}$ occurs with multiplicity 2, but the corresponding $x_{2}$ might not.
-In practice, we find that this is not a problem, as the additional points, not corresponding to quadritangents are simply discarded at the end. \end{W}
+and as in the previous case, $R$ has a degree 8 factor $h\left( x _{1} \right) \in \mathbb{Q} \left[ a_{1}, a_{2}, a_{3}, a_{4} \right] \left[ x_{1} \right] $. \end{c2} Taking the resultant can cut out a larger zero-dimensional scheme than the scheme of quadritangents.
+With notation as above, requiring $h$ to be a square will ensure that $x_{1}$ occurs with multiplicity 2, but the corresponding $x_{2}$ might not.
+In practice, we find that this is not a problem, as the additional points not corresponding to quadritangents can simply be discarded at the end.

+If there are multiple possible polynomials $h$ resulting from the above, we simply repeat the procedure below for all possibilities.
+In our computations, we found that this was not an issue, in all examples there was only one choice of $h$.